 Then we reviewed the broadcast message analytics to see if we could tell which Contacts actually had the message delivered and which read the message.
 Unfortunately, the analytics are shown in such a way that it is very hard to tell.

-There are two ways to build a WhatsApp Broadcast list.
-You can go directly to Broadcast and manually add Contacts you want to broadcast to one by one.
-If you’re planning to create many broadcast lists, this is very time-consuming.
+There are two ways to create a WhatsApp Broadcast list, either by manually adding Contacts and/or use labels.
+First, go to the Broadcast tab and manually add the Contacts one-by-one.
+If you’re creating multiple broadcast lists, this is very time-consuming.

 Luckily WhatsApp has also provided a way to tag Contacts using labels.
 Users can add up to 20 labels with different colours and names to Contacts.
 This allows you to organize your Contacts with Labels over time, then add create a broadcast list using those Labels.